Employers are expected to spend an average of $3.6 million on wellness programs this year.

 Is it money well spent?

-Not according to a recent Harvard study, which suggests that wellness programs have unimpressive results.
+Not according to a recent Harvard study that suggests that wellness programs have unimpressive results.

 Air quality and light were found to have a bigger impact on employee performance, happiness and well-being than fitness facilities and high-tech health tools.